 Have you ever steamed fish in parchment?
 It’s a game changer!
 The recipe for this tasty African–inspired Sole (or Halibut) in Parchment with Warm Date and Apricot Salad is generously shared by my favorite meal delivery service, Sun Basket!

 (This post contains affiliate links.
-I make a commission off sales which allows me to keep my site up and running.)
+I may make a commission off sales but your price remains the same.)
 Get $35 off Lean & Clean meals from Sun Basket!

 SUN BASKET : FRESH, ORGANIC, NON-GMO, CONVENIENT!